anne-urai/lab_wiki/Practical.md

 ---

 ### Getting started in the lab
+- See [this page](https://www.medewerkers.universiteitleiden.nl/po/international-staff?cf=sociale-wetenschappen&cd=psychologie) for lots of resources for international staff at the university.
 - Get added to the _CoCoSys lab MS teams group_ (ask Anne)
 - Get added to the _Cognitive Psychology_, _Open Science Community Leiden_ and _Psychology Living Room_ MS teams groups.
 The _MS Teams_ group has a good wiki with a lot of department-related information.
 Make sure to check it out!
 - Get added to the Google lab calendar